 While workplaces continue their best efforts at adapting their employee engagement strategies to contend with the impacts of the global COVID-19 pandemic—and plenty is written about retention struggles and The Great Resignation—the way employees feel about connection in their workplace hasn’t been explored as deeply.

-Connection to the company's mission, values, and leadership vision
+Connection to company values, mission, and leadership vision

 Connection to coworkers and managers through authentic relationships